isa-ulisboa/msc-gis/exercises/msc-gis-ex02_ArcGIS_explore.md

     - In the Content pane, right-click on the layer you want to convert and select Data → Export features.
 Ensure that the Output location is the `ex02_project.gdb`

-8. Identify the Coordinate System of the project and layers, using Properties in the context menu of your **Map**, in the **Contents pane**.
+8. Identify the Coordinate System of the project and layers, using *Properties* in the context menu of your **Map**, in the **Contents pane**.

 9. See the attribute values of a feature of the `COS200712` layer, by zooming in and clicking on a specific feature.

-10. Open the attribute table of this layer, with the context menu in the Contents pane, or using the Attribute Table tool in the tab Feature Layer → Data.
+10. Open the attribute table of this layer, with the context menu in the **Contents pane**, or using the **Attribute Table** tool in the tab Feature Layer → Data.

 11. Select features (rows) from the Attribute table, and confirm that selected ones are highlighted on the map (double click the row, or click the zooming glass in the bar of the View).

-12. Change the symbology of this layer, by opening Symbology from the context menu).
+12. Change the symbology of this layer, by opening Symbology from the layer's context menu.
 This will open a **Symbology pane** on the right-had side.
 Select Unique Values on the `CLCl2descr` field.